-- a. unwelcome conduct,

-- b. determined by a reasonable person,

-- c. to be so severe, and

-- d. pervasive, and,
+- d. pervasive, OR,

 - e. objectively offensive,

-- f. that it effectively denies a person equal access to Alvernia University's education program or activity.
+- f. that it effectively denies a person equal access to Alvernia University's education program or activity.4

-3) Sexual assault, defined as:
+- 3) Sexual assault, defined as:

+- a) Sex Offenses, Forcible:

+- 1) Any sexual act5 directed against another person6,

+- 2) without the consent of the Complainant,